steveolotu/featuredocu/README.md

 ### Adding references

-Add one or more @LivingDocumentationA annotations to any class, method or property.
+Add one or more `@FeatureDocuAnnotation` annotations to any class, method or property.

 Required parameters are:
 - identifier: The name of the feature.
 It is recommended to use slashes to separate levels.